General terms and conditions of business

 V. Prices and shipping costs

-1. All prices stated on the provider's website include the applicable statutory sales tax, duties and customs duties.
+- All prices listed on the provider's website include the applicable statutory sales tax, duties and taxes.

-2. The corresponding shipping costs will be stated to the customer in the order form and are to be borne by the customer unless the customer exercises his right of withdrawal.
+- The corresponding shipping costs are indicated to the customer in the order form and are to be borne by the customer, unless the customer exercises their right of withdrawal.

-3. The goods will be shipped by mail.
-The shipping risk is borne by the provider if the customer is a consumer.
+- The goods will be shipped via postal service.
+The seller bears the shipping risk if the customer is a consumer.

-4. In the event of a cancellation, the customer shall bear the direct costs of the return shipment.
+- In the event of a cancellation, the customer must bear the direct costs of the return shipment.

-5. If an order is fulfilled through partial deliveries, the customer will only incur shipping costs for the first partial delivery.
-If partial deliveries are made at the customer's request or instigation, the provider will charge shipping costs for each partial delivery.
+- If an order is fulfilled through partial deliveries, the customer only incurs shipping costs for the first partial delivery.
+If the partial deliveries are made at the customer's request or instigation, the supplier charges shipping costs for each partial delivery.

-1. The customer can make the payment by PayPal, Visa (credit and debit cards), MasterCard (credit and debit cards), American Express.
+- The customer can make the payment via PayPal, Visa (credit and debit cards), MasterCard (credit and debit cards), American Express.

-3. The customer is not entitled to offset claims against the provider unless the customer’s counterclaims have been legally established or are undisputed.
+- The customer is not entitled to offset claims against the supplier unless the customer's counterclaims have been legally established or are undisputed.

-4. Customers may only exercise their rights of retention if their counterclaims arise from the same purchase contract.
+- Customers may only exercise their rights of retention if their counterclaim arises from the same purchase agreement.

-1. The provider is liable for material defects in accordance with the applicable statutory provisions, in particular Sections 434 et seq. of the German Civil Code (BGB).
-For businesses, the warranty period for goods delivered by the provider is 12 months after delivery of the goods.
-This does not apply if the law stipulates longer periods, e.g., pursuant to Section 479 Paragraph 1 of the German Civil Code (right of recourse).
+- The supplier is liable for material defects in accordance with the applicable statutory provisions, in particular Sections 434 et seq. of the German Civil Code (BGB).
+For business customers, the warranty period for goods supplied by the supplier is 12 months from the date of delivery.
+This does not apply insofar as the law, e.g., Section 479 Paragraph 1 of the German Civil Code (BGB) (right of recourse), mandates longer periods.

-2. An additional guarantee for the goods delivered by the provider only exists if this was expressly stated in the order confirmation for the respective article.
+- An additional guarantee for the goods supplied by the provider only exists if it has been expressly stated in the order confirmation for the respective item.

-3. Should, despite all due care, the delivered goods exhibit a defect that already existed at the time of transfer of risk, the provider shall, at its discretion, repair the goods or deliver replacement goods, subject to timely notification of defects.
-The provider must always be given the opportunity to remedy the defect within a reasonable period of time.
-Recourse claims remain unaffected by the above provision.
+- Should the delivered goods, despite all due care, exhibit a defect that was already present at the time of the transfer of risk, the supplier will, subject to timely notification of the defect, at its discretion, either repair the goods or deliver replacement goods.
+The supplier must always be given the opportunity to remedy the defect within a reasonable period.
+Recourse claims remain unaffected by the foregoing provision.

-4. Claims by the customer for expenses required for the purpose of subsequent performance, in particular transport, travel, labor and material costs, are excluded to the extent that the expenses increase because the goods delivered by the provider were subsequently transported to a location other than the customer's branch, unless the transport corresponds to their intended use.
+- Claims by the customer for expenses incurred for the purpose of subsequent performance, in particular transport, travel, labor and material costs, are excluded to the extent that the expenses increase because the goods delivered by the supplier have subsequently been moved to a location other than the customer's place of business, unless the relocation corresponds to their intended use.

 VIII.
 Complaints

-Complaints arising from this contract must be addressed in writing to:
+Any complaints arising from this contract must be submitted in writing to:

 minota ceramics GbR